 Renewal

-In Texas, sellers use resale certificates to buy goods from their suppliers that they intend to resell.
+In Nebraska, sellers use resale certificates to buy goods from the suppliers they intend to resell.
 The issuance of the certificates is always done in good faith that the seller would report tax on the final sale of the items.

-You can fill out the 01-339 Texas Sales and Use Tax Resale Certificate provided by Texas after you receive your sales tax permit.
+You can fill out Form 13 provided by Nebraska after you receive your sales tax permit.
+You can also fill out the Streamlined Sales and Use Tax Certificate of Exemption if you would like to get sales tax exemption for multiple states simultaneously.
 If you don’t want the hassle of registering, sign up for our all-inclusive service that includes sales tax registration.

 Need help?
-Read our blog: How to Get a Texas Resale Certificate for your Business
+Read our blog: How to Get a Nebraska Resale Certificate for your Business

 The Streamlined Sales Tax (SST) is an initiative to simplify and standardize sales tax regulations across multiple states.
-However, Texas is not a party to this program, meaning it does not follow the uniform rules and definitions established by SST but has its own sales tax regulations.
+Nebraska is a party to this program, meaning it follows the uniform rules and definitions established by SST but has its own sales tax regulations.

-In Texas, sales tax isn’t just one simple rate; it’s a combination of state and local taxes.
-To figure out the total sales tax for your calculation, you’ll need to add up the rates for the state, county, and city (if applicable) where your transaction occurs.
-Use TaxHero’s Texas Sales Tax Calculator to compute for sales tax.
+In Nebraska, sales tax isn’t just one simple rate; it’s a combination of state and local taxes.
+To figure out the total sales tax for your calculation, you’ll need to add up the rates for the state, county, and city (if applicable) where your transaction occurs..

 Here’s an example.
-Suppose an out-of-state seller satisfies the economic nexus criteria in Texas and sells to a customer in Houston, TX, with a ZIP code of 77002.
+Suppose an out-of-state seller satisfies the economic nexus criteria in Nebraska and sells to a customer in Omaha, NE, with a ZIP code of 68105.
 In that case, the seller has to charge the customer a total sales tax, which can be broken down as follows:

 |

-Texas is an origin-based state, meaning sales tax is determined based on the seller’s location.
-That means for a Texas-based seller, sales tax is generally based on the location of the seller when selling within the state.
+Nebraska is a destination-based state, meaning sales tax is determined based on the buyer’s location.
+That means for a Nebraska-based seller, sales tax is generally based on the location of the buyer when selling within the state.

 For out-of-state or remote sellers, the sales tax rate is always determined by the buyer’s location.
-For instance, if you’re selling a product from Illinois to a customer in Houston, Texas, where you have nexus, you’d apply Houston’s sales tax rate to that sale.
+For instance, if you’re selling a product from Alabama to a customer in Lincoln, Nebraska, where you have nexus, you’d apply Lincoln’s sales tax rate to that sale.

 To make life easier, consider using sales tax software or consulting a tax professional, like TaxHero, to ensure accurate tax calculations and collections.
 Understanding these tax rules helps you stay compliant, whether you’re in-state or out-of-state.

-The next step after collection is filing and remitting your Texas sales tax returns.
-Filing and remittance can vary in frequency, typically monthly, quarterly, or annually.
+The next step after collection is filing and remitting your Nebraska sales tax returns.
+Filing and remittance can vary in frequency, typically monthly and quarterly.

-In Texas, the due date falls on the 20th day of the following month.
+In Nebraska, the due date falls on the 20th day of the following month.
 For instance, sales tax collected in January is due by February 20th for monthly filers.

 However, if this day is a holiday, weekend, or in the rare occurrence of a natural disaster, the deadline is typically extended to the next business day.
 For instance, if you’re a monthly filer and filing sales tax for the month of April, and the May 20th deadline falls on a holiday or weekend, you’ll have until May 21st, the following business day, to submit.

-To file your sales tax return for Texas, a few options are available:
+To file your sales tax return for Nebraska, a few options are available:

-Here are the specific penalties for non-compliance with sales tax regulations in Texas:
+Here are the specific penalties for non-compliance with sales tax regulations in Nebraska:

-This guide breaks down everything you need to know about Michigan’s sales tax, from determining the right sales tax rates to understanding exemptions and filing processes.
-By the end of this comprehensive guide, you’ll be equipped to handle Michigan’s sales tax with confidence and ease.
+This guide breaks down everything you need to know about Minnesota’s sales tax, from determining the right sales tax rates to understanding exemptions and filing processes.
+By the end of this comprehensive guide, you’ll be equipped to handle Minnesota’s sales tax with confidence and ease.

-When a business creates either a physical or economic nexus, it is required to collect sales tax in Michigan.
+When a business creates either a physical or economic nexus, it is required to collect sales tax in Minnesota.

 States have established regulations to collect sales tax from out-of-state sellers who meet certain revenue and/or transaction thresholds.
 This rule is known as economic nexus.

-Beginning October 1, 2018, the threshold for economic nexus in Michigan is $100,000 in gross revenue or 200 transactions in the previous or current calendar year’s sales or prior 12 months.
+Beginning October 1, 2019, the threshold for economic nexus in Minnesota is $100,000 in gross revenue or 200 transactions in the prior 12 months.

-While the nexus criteria mentioned above generally apply to most businesses, additional methods exist for establishing sales tax nexus.
-To access a comprehensive list of these rules, please refer to the governing laws for sales tax nexus requirements in Michigan.
+While the nexus criteria mentioned above generally apply to most businesses, additional methods exist for establishing economic sales tax nexus.
+To access a comprehensive list of these rules, please refer to the governing laws for economic sales tax nexus requirements in Minnesota.

-One of the first things you need to know is whether the goods you’re selling or services you’re offering are taxable in Michigan.
+One of the first things you need to know is whether the goods you’re selling or services you’re offering are taxable in Minnesota.

-Almost all goods are taxable in Michigan, including:
+Almost all goods are taxable in Minnesota, including:

 The goods that are exempt from sales tax are:

-In Michigan, the majority of service-based transactions, such as professional services and advertising, are not subject to sales tax.
+In Minnesota, the majority of service-based transactions, such as professional services, advertising, and employment services, are not subject to sales tax.

-You can register for a Sales Tax License online through the Michigan Treasury Online or follow our detailed step-by-step guide for assistance.
+You can register for a seller’s permit online through the Minnesota Department of Revenue (MNDOR) or follow our detailed step-by-step guide for assistance.

 Ensure you have specific information on hand when registering for a seller’s permit, including, but not limited to: